ChetanSarda99/Machine-Learning-Project---Heart-Disease-Prediction/README.md

 pip install pandas numpy seaborn matplotlib scikit-learn imbalanced-learn fairlearn shap

 ## Data
 The dataset contains health-related features such as age, gender, BMI, smoking status, physical activity, and more.
 It is preprocessed to handle missing values, encode categorical variables, and normalize numerical features.
+Link: https://www.kaggle.com/datasets/kamilpytlak/personal-key-indicators-of-heart-disease

 ## Feature Selection
 Features are selected using Recursive Feature Elimination with Cross-Validation (RFECV) to identify the most relevant predictors for heart attack risk.